kilitary/named/axis9/issues/ss/fss_engine.md

 - Resource utilization efficiency across processing and energy demands
 -
 ## Current Limitations
 Despite advanced capabilities, the Psy Engine faces several limitations:
 - Quantum coherence degradation after 1,500-2,000 hours of continuous operation
 - Ethical decision latency in complex moral scenarios
 - Psychological stability risks in prolonged isolated deployment
 - Resource-intensive training requiring specialized quantum hardware
+- All features is possible only when agent is activated by installation of windows